Cost for Transmission Repair & Rebuilds

 Vehicles like BMWs usually cost more to repair because they’re considered an imported vehicle.
 You might see higher repair costs with imports like Mercedes and Volkswagen while repairing a Ford or Buick might cost less because of their domestic status.

 Interestingly, many vehicles that you might think are completely foreign are assembled in the United States.
-However, most parts for those vehicles are manufactured overseas.
+However, most parts of those vehicles are manufactured overseas.
 For example, Honda has assembly plants across the Midwest, but they manufacture most of their parts in Southeast Asia.

 A foreign car doesn’t automatically mean you should expect to pay more for your transmission repair, but it’s something you’ll want to be aware of when you come in for servicing.